EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 The most common example of such a change is expanding a VARCHAR declaration to allow more characters.
-For example, your "checksum" column was based on [MD5](http://en.wikipedia.org/wiki/MD5) (at 32 characters), and now needs to be based on [Keccak](http://en.wikipedia.org/wiki/Keccak) (Keccak is pronounced "catch-ack")  (at 64 characters) In other words, you need a column in your table to change from VARCHAR(32) to VARCHAR(64).
+For example, your “checksum” column was based on [MD5](http://en.wikipedia.org/wiki/MD5) (at 32 characters), and now needs to be based on [Keccak](http://en.wikipedia.org/wiki/Keccak) (Keccak is pronounced “catch-ack”)  (at 64 characters) In other words, you need a column in your table to change from VARCHAR(32) to VARCHAR(64).
 The canonical approach is to do this: